CoolSciGuy/coolsciguy.github.io/index.md

 One activity that I enjoy is performing for MCPS students.

 The program can include:
-	•	A brief introduction to the oud
+- A brief introduction to the oud
-	•	A live performance (10–15 minutes)
+- Alive performance (10–15 minutes)

 These sessions are offered free of charge as part of my ongoing outreach efforts.